Punch Imlach: Joining the Maple Leafs

 In July 1958, the Toronto Maple Leafs hired Imlach, aged 40, as one of the team's two assistant general managers, along with King Clancy.
 However, the Leafs did not have a general manager, and Imlach instead reported to a seven-member committee headed by Stafford Smythe which oversaw the team's business operations.
 In November, Imlach was named general manager—only the third full-time general manager in the team's 40-year history.
 Only a week after his hiring, he fired head coach Billy Reay; Reay had been offered the general manager's job before Imlach was hired, but turned it down.
 Initially, Imlach said he was replacing Reay with Bert Olmstead as player-coach, but almost immediately, he changed his mind and made himself head coach.

 Imlach was known as a harsh taskmaster who frequently abused his players verbally and physically.
 He had a preference for older players, many of whom were his strongest supporters as they felt Imlach was giving them their last chance at winning the Stanley Cup.
 In contrast, many younger players, such as Frank Mahovlich, chafed at Imlach's autocratic coaching style.

 Imlach took over a team that had finished last the previous season and was mired in last place again at the time he took over for Reay.
 However, the team staged a strong run late in the season and finished a point ahead of the New York Rangers for fourth place, allowing them to squeeze into the playoffs.
-They defeated the favoured Boston Bruins in the first round before losing to the league-leading Montreal Canadiens in five games in the Stanley Cup Finals.
+They defeated the favoured Boston Bruins in the first round before losing to the league-leading Montreal Canadiens in five games in the Stanley Cup Final.
 Three years later, Imlach led the Leafs to their first Stanley Cup championship in 11 years, and followed this title up with additional Stanley Cup wins in 1963, 1964, and 1967.